 Public policy related to immigration can significantly impact employers in Pennsylvania and is increasingly relevant to businesses in a globalizing economy.
-While border control and facilitating lawful immigration are clearly the primary missions of federal immigration laws and the government entities tasked with enforcement, policies should also benefit employers and recognize the role immigrants can play in achieving economic success.
+While border control and facilitating lawful immigration are clearly the primary missions of federal immigration laws and the government entities tasked with enforcement, policies should also benefit employers and recognize the role immigrants play in achieving economic success.

-The PA Chamber further supports efforts to improve and ensure the accuracy of the federal E-Verify system, which is intended to be a database through which employers can confirm the legal status of current or prospective employees.
-The PA Chamber opposes requiring all employers to use the E-Verify system; however, should such a mandate be imposed, the PA Chamber believes it should:
+The PA Chamber further supports efforts to improve and ensure the accuracy of the federal E-Verify system: a database through which employers can confirm the legal status of prospective employees.
+Should federal or state law require confirmation of an applicant’s legal status through E-verify, the PA Chamber believes the law should:

-- provide safe harbor protections for employers who attempt in good faith to satisfy the mandate;
+- Provide safe harbor protections for employers who attempt in good faith to satisfy the mandate;